-Table NOI-4 Non-Transportation Noise Standards Median (L50) / Maximum (Lmax)1
+TABLE NOI-4 NON-TRANSPORTATION NOISE STANDARDS MEDIAN (L50) / MAXIMUM (LMAX) a

-1. These standards shall be reduced by 5 dB for sounds consisting primarily of speech or music, and for recurring impulsive sounds.
-If the existing ambient noise level exceeds the standards in this table, then the noise level standards shall be increased at 5 dB increments to encompass the ambient.

-2. Sensitive Outdoor Areas include primary outdoor activity areas associated with any given land use at which noise-sensitivity exists and the location at which the County's exterior noise level standards are applied.

-3. Sensitive Interior Areas includes any interior area associated with any given land use at which noise- sensitivity exists and the location at which the County's interior noise level standards are applied.
+- a.
+These standards shall be reduced by 5 dB for sounds consisting primarily of speech or music, and for recurring impulsive sounds.
+If the existing ambient noise level exceeds the standards in this table, then the noise level standards shall be increased at 5 dB increments to encompass the ambient. - b.
+Sensitive Outdoor Areas include primary outdoor activity areas associated with any given land use at which noise-sensitivity exists and the location at which the County's exterior noise level standards are applied. - c.
+Sensitive Interior Areas includes any interior area associated with any given land use at which noise- sensitivity exists and the location at which the County's interior noise level standards are applied.
 Examples of sensitive interior spaces include, but are not limited to, all habitable rooms of residential and transient lodging facilities, hospital rooms, classrooms, library interiors, offices, worship spaces, theaters.
-Interior noise level standards are applied within noise-sensitive areas of the various land uses with windows and doors in the closed positions.

-4. Outdoor activity areas of transient lodging facilities are not commonly used during nighttime hours.5.
-Since hospitals are often noise-generating uses, the exterior noise level standards are applicable only to clearly identified areas designated for outdoor relaxation by either hospital staff or patients.

-6. The outdoor activity areas of these uses (if any) are not typically used during nighttime hours.

-7. Where median (L50) noise level data is not available for a particular noise source, average (Leq) values may be substituted for the standards of this table provided the noise source operates for at least 30 minutes.
+Interior noise level standards are applied within noise-sensitive areas of the various land uses with windows and doors in the closed positions. - d.
+Outdoor activity areas of transient lodging facilities are not commonly used during nighttime hours. - e.
+Since hospitals are often noise-generating uses, the exterior noise level standards are applicable only to clearly identified areas designated for outdoor relaxation by either hospital staff or patients. - f.
+The outdoor activity areas of these uses (if any) are not typically used during nighttime hours. - g.
+Where median (L50) noise level data is not available for a particular noise source, average (Leq) values may be substituted for the standards of this table provided the noise source operates for at least 30 minutes.
 If the source operates less than 30 minutes the maximum noise level standards shown shall apply.